 In my role as a creativity coach, I’ve identified 12 creativity dis-eases that get us off-track from our art.
 Each month, I’ll highlight one.

-This month, we’re talking about the “Creative Hypochondriac.”
+This month, we’re talking about “Creative Grief.”
 Can you relate?

 What do you think?
-Have you experienced “Creative Hypochondria”?
+Have you experienced “Creative Grief”?

 If you feel your creativity health is off, take my free Creativity Health Assessment quiz to identify your creativity dis-ease!
 Then consider signing up for my free 30-minute Creativity Health Plan coaching session to help you find a solution for your creativity dis-ease.